werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 `lldb-eval` is stateless (and thread-safe), but sometimes it's useful to have some state that the expressions can access and modify.
 For example, in NatVis [CustomListItems](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2019#customlistitems-expansion) allows you to declare variables that can be modified by the expression.
 Typical examples -- a counter or a pointer to a bucket in hash-table.

-Both versions of `EvaluateExpression` allow passing of a list of external identifiers/values that can be accessed (and modified) by the expression.
+Both versions of `EvaluateExpression` allow passing of a list of external identifiers/values that can be used by the expression.
 This makes it possible to have a state between the expression evaluations, while keeping the library stateless:

 ```c++
 lldb::SBError ignore;